HoundMediumGermany

 Frequently Asked Questions

-Is the Bavarian Mountain Scent Hound good for apartment living?
+Is the Bavarian Mountain Scent Hound a good apartment dog?

 Is the Bavarian Mountain Scent Hound good for first-time owners?